Fabrizio-Caruso/CROSS-LIB/README.md

 - `make c128_targets` builds all Commodore 128 targets for both the MOS 8502 and for the more exotic Zilog 80 non-CP/M mode.
 - `make c128_8502_targets` builds all Commodore 128 targets for the MOS 8502 architecture in both 40 and 80 column mode.
 - `make c128_z80_targets` builds all Commodore 128 targets for the Zilog 80 non-CP/M mode in both 40 and 80 column mode.
-- `make cpm_targets` builds all generic CP/M targets for both the Intel 8080 and Zilog 80 architecture.
+- `make cpm_targets` builds all "generic" CP/M targets for both the Intel 8080 and Zilog 80 architecture.
-- `make cpm_8080_targets` builds all generic CP/M targets for the Intel 8080 architecture (compatible with Zilog 80 systems).
+- `make cpm_8080_targets` builds all "generic" CP/M targets for the Intel 8080 architecture (compatible with Zilog 80 systems).
-- `make cpm_z80_targets` builds all generic CP/M targets for both the Zilog 80 architecture (not compatible with Intel 8080 systems).
+- `make cpm_z80_targets` builds all "generic" CP/M targets for both the Zilog 80 architecture (not compatible with Intel 8080 systems).

 ## THE GAME CODE